Do you know there is a delightfully colourful ceremonial in Indian weddings called the ‘haldi ceremony’?

 ‘Haldi’ or turmeric was known and used in India for 4000 years not only as a spice but as the solution or as natural cures for many ailments.
 It is a symbol of blessing that possesses inherent properties to heal, purify, and protect; it drives away evils, calms nerves and soothes minds.

-So, when smeared with turmeric paste the couple soaks in its healing goodness inside them at the very start of their journey in life together.
+So, when smeared with turmeric paste the couple soaks in its healing goodness.
+This rightness seeps inside them at the very start of their journey in life together.

 No wonder the bride and the groom glow like radiant gold.
 Their skins smoothen magically as a golden sheen removes blemishes overnight.
 Turmeric’s potent power has exfoliated the dead skin cells, unclogged the skin’s pores and cleared every dirt and grime.